 Just make sure to purchase one with a carbon filter that is designed to absorb those unwanted smells.

 Sometimes the smells are inevitable, especially in a small apartment.
 Therefore, if you really want to avoid them, rethink your cooking strategy!

-Choose to grill your salmon instead of baking it.
+Choose to grill or smoke your salmon instead of baking it.
 When you have a hankering for Thai curry, eat out that night!
 While not always ideal, it can be the easier route.

 In addition, tea tree and lavender essential oils are fantastic options to help get rid of cooking smells and they have disinfecting properties!

 Those lovely dryer sheets are not just good for your laundry load!
 They are also effective at absorbing odors!

 Just lay some out in the kitchen and any other areas impacted by food-related scents and leave them overnight to work their magic.

 Who knew that this food staple is also a master odor absorber?
 All you have to do is peel and slice up some potatoes and sprinkle a little salt on top!
 Leave them in a dish and the smells will slowly vanish away!

 How Do I Prevent My Neighbor’s Cooking Smells From Coming Into My Apartment?